tensorlayer/TensorLayer/example/openpose/README.md

 ## 2. Project files

-- `models.py` is to define the model structures, e.g. VGG19, Residual Squeezenet
+- `vgg_models.py` is to define the model structures, currently only VGG19 Based model included
-- `data_process.py` is to
+- `utils.py` is to extract databased from cocodataset and groundtruth calculation
 - `train.py` is to train the model
 - ....

 ## 3. Preparation

+1. for data processing, COCOAPIs are used, refer to : https://github.com/cocodataset/cocoapi 2.
 To have a fast inferecning, the pose-processing for inferencing is based on OpenPose's C++ implmentation, so before you run the inferencing code, you should compile ...